EpsilonSolutions/netscaler-command-reference/docs/rewrite/rewrite-action/rewrite-action.md

 <b>search</b>
 Search facility that is used to match multiple strings in the request or response.
 Used in the INSERT_BEFORE_ALL, INSERT_AFTER_ALL, REPLACE_ALL, and DELETE_ALL action types.
 The following search types are supported:
 * Text ("text(string)") - A literal string.
 Example: -search text("hello")
-* Regular expression (?regex(re&lt;delimiter&gt;regular exp&lt;delimiter&gt;)?) - Pattern that is used to match multiple strings in the request or response.
+* Regular expression ("regex(re&lt;delimiter&gt;regular exp&lt;delimiter&gt;)") - Pattern that is used to match multiple strings in the request or response.
 The pattern may be a string literal (without quotes) or a PCRE-format regular expression with a delimiter that consists of any printable ASCII non-alphanumeric character except for the underscore (_) and space ( ) that is not otherwise used in the expression.
 Example: -search regex(re~^hello~) The preceding regular expression can use the tilde (~) as the delimiter because that character does not appear in the regular expression itself.
 * XPath ("xpath(xp&lt;delimiter&gt;xpath expression&lt;delimiter&gt;)") - An XPath expression.
 Example: -search xpath(xp%/a/b%)
 * JSON ("xpath_json(xp&lt;delimiter&gt;xpath expression&lt;delimiter&gt;)") - An XPath JSON expression.
 Example: -search xpath_json(xp%/a/b%)
 NOTE: JSON searches use the same syntax as XPath searches, but operate on JSON files instead of standard XML files.